Palazuelos Variscite Cabochon Triangle media thumbnails

 Dimensions 10 × 6 × 3 mm

-Shape and Back Triangle with softened vertices, polished flat back
+Shape and back Triangle with softened vertices, flat polished back

 Finish Mirror polish